-Sarah Marchal, Ive Marx, Gerlinde Verbist 'Income Support Policies for the Working Poor', Forthcoming in Lohmann, H. and I. Marx (eds) Handbook of In-Work Poverty, Edward Elgar
+Sarah Marchal, Ive Marx, Gerlinde Verbist 'Income Support Policies for the Working Poor', Forthcoming in Lohmann, H. and I. Marx (eds) Handbook on In-Work Poverty, Edward Elgar

-Lane Kenworthy and Ive Marx 'In-work Poverty in the United States', Forthcoming in Lohmann, H. and I. Marx (eds) Handbook of In-Work Poverty, Edward Elgar
+Lane Kenworthy and Ive Marx 'In-work Poverty in the United States', in Lohmann, H. and I. Marx (eds) Handbook on In-Work Poverty, Edward Elgar

 Bart, S., Marx, I., Neyt, B., Van Belle, E. & Van Casteren, J. (2017) Student employment and academic performance: an empirical exploration of the primary orientation theory, Applied Economics Letters, Published online: 21 Jun 2017

 Marx, I, Salanauskaite, L. and G. Verbist (2016), "For the poor, but not only the poor: on the optimal design of redistributive policy", in: Social Forces 95 (1), 1-24

 Kuypers, S. and I. Marx (2016), "Estimation of joint income-wealth poverty: A sensitivity analysis", in Social Indicators Research

 Horemans, J., Marx, I. and B. Nolan (2016), "Hanging in, but only just: part-time employment and in-work poverty throughout the crisis", IZA Journal of European Labor Studies (2016) 5:5